pyg-team/pytorch_geometric/docs/source/notes/introduction.rst

 -----------------------

 A graph is used to model pairwise relations (edges) between objects (nodes).
-A single graph in PyTorch Geometric is described by an instance of :class:`torch_geometric.data.Data`, which holds the following attributes by default:
+A single graph in PyG is described by an instance of :class:`torch_geometric.data.Data`, which holds the following attributes by default:

 - :obj:`data.x`: Node feature matrix with shape :obj:`[num_nodes, num_node_features]`
 - :obj:`data.edge_index`: Graph connectivity in COO format with shape :obj:`[2, num_edges]` and type :obj:`torch.long`